vaimo/composer-patches/README.md

 3. **project** - uses project path
 4. **autoload** - uses path that the package has configured as autoloader root (will use first path when multiple paths defined).
 Falls back to using 'install' path when autoloader config not found.

+This is particularly useful when `targeted/package` introduces it's own file mapper mechanism that is triggered by composer events (which might mean that files are copied away from the re-install package before patch applier kicks in).

 ## Patches: shared config